luciotato/LiteScript/reference/Project.lite.md

                 if node.hasAdjective('shim') and node.findInScope(importInfo.name)
                     continue // do not import if "shim import" and already declared

-if it was 'global declare', or 'global import' set flags else search will be local: './' and './lib'
+if it was 'global declare' set flags

                 if node.parent instanceof Grammar.DeclareStatement
                     importInfo.isGlobalDeclare = true